GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 ```

 ## GoSelectedTrackFXMenu
-Use the GoSelectedTrackFXMenu action to activate a SelectedTrackFXMenu zone.
+Use the GoSelectedTrackFXMenu action to activate a [[SelectedTrackFXMenu|FX-Zone-Activation-(FocusedFX,-TrackFXMenu,-SelectedTrackFXMenu,-SelectedTrack)#selectedtrackfxmenu]] zone.
+This type of zone has a fixed name.
 This action provides feedback to surfaces that support it and will act as a toggle for activating and exiting the zone.
 ```
 Zone "Buttons"
     AudioTracks                 GoSelectedTrackFXMenu